mwaqasbhati/WBSwipeableCell/README.md

 ## Background

-I have used many menus for a tableviewcell and collectionviewcell but WBSwipeableCell is used where we have lengthy number of menu items and needs to display in on view.
+I have used many menus for a tableviewcell and collectionviewcell but WBSwipeableCell is used where we have lengthy number of menu items and needs to display in one view.

 ## Demo